MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-text-messaging.md

 [!INCLUDE [consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]

 Text messages (SMS) allow you to reach customers directly on their mobile devices.
-You can send text messages from Dynamics 365 Customer Insights - Journeys by generating a phone number to use within the app.
+You can send text messages from Dynamics 365 Customer Insights - Journeys by signing up with a provider such as Azure Communication Services, Infobip, LINK Mobility, Telesign, Twilio, or Vibes and configuring Customer Insights - Journeys to work with the provider.
+To learn how to set up a text messaging provider account, see [Set up text messaging](real-time-marketing-text-messaging-setup.md)

+> [!IMPORTANT]
+> Phone numbers and messaging services are not included in the Dynamics 365 Customer Insights license.
+Text messaging within the app requires a separate provider subscription, which you then connect to the app to send messages.

 This article explains how to create and send text messages in Customer Insights - Journeys.
 As [discussed below](real-time-marketing-outbound-text-messaging.md#track-your-text-message-metrics-from-channel-insights), the Customer Insights - Journeys app tracks text messaging metrics for channel insights purposes, including incoming SMS responses.

 ## Create text messages